A PDF version of the report is available

 Significantly, S. 4(5) of the IT Rules, 2013 makes it the basic responsibility of the organisation designated as CII to protect it.
 NCIIPC’s role, therefore, is to co-ordinate the cybersecurity practices of CII organisations, critical sector regulators, and CERT-IN, at the national level, with the aim of securing and maintaining the cybersecurity posture of CIIs.

 NCIIPC assesses the criticality of the functions and services provided by an organisation and the magnitude of its impact on national security, economy, public health, and safety, in case of incapacitation or destruction of its ICT infrastructure.
-If the functions of an organisation are found to be of significant national impact, then its business or industrial processes are categorised as critical.
+If the functions of an organisation are found to be of

 At present, there are seven critical sectors designated by NCIIPC: